Srinivasateja12/3tier-architecture-with-terraform-Infra/README.md

 # Step-by-Step Implementation
 1. Custom Images with Packer
 - Created two custom images:
    - Web Image: Nginx pre-installed for the web tier.
-       -App Image: Tomcat pre-installed for the application tier.
+   - App Image: Tomcat pre-installed for the application tier.
 - Automated the build process using Packer templates, ensuring consistent and repeatable image creation.
 - Uploaded these images to the l-image-resource-group for use in the VMSS deployments.
 3. Infrastructure Setup